How to Remove Popcorn Ceilings

 - Scrape ceilings until smooth.

-- Maybe sand, or sand as needed.
+- Maybe sand as needed.

 - Paint ceilings white.